 Though the glaze can be optional, it really isn't.
 Think of it as a complete outfit.
 So make sure to drizzle the cinnamon icing on top.

-Scones are a big part of my heritage and I can tell you a thing or two about making and eating them, lol.
+Scones are a big part of my heritage, and I can tell you something about making and eating them.

 It's all in the details.